 Northwest Biotherapeutics' DCVax-L, an autologous dendritic cell vaccine, is one of the furthest along in development for GBM.
 DCVax-L is being evaluated in newly diagnosed GBM patients who have received a complete surgical resection and received radiotherapy and concurrent TMZ.
-Northwest is currently completing a Phase 3 clinical trial in patients with newly diagnosed GBM.
+Northwest has completed a Phase 3 clinical trial in patients with newly diagnosed GBM and expects to announce top-line data in mid-2020.

-DNAtrix's DNX-2401, an oncolytic immunotherapy, is in a Phase 2 clinical trial being conducted in collaboration with Merck to evaluate the efficacy and safety of DNX-2401 in combination with pembrolizumab (KEYTRUDA), Merck's anti-PD-1 therapy.
-Adult subjects diagnosed with GBM or gliosarcoma that have experienced disease progression after initial treatment are potential candidates for the trial.
+DNAtrix's DNX-2401, an oncolytic immunotherapy, has completed enrolment in a Phase 2 clinical trial in collaboration with Merck which evaluated the efficacy and safety of DNX-2401 in combination with pembrolizumab (KEYTRUDA), Merck's anti-PD-1 therapy.
+Adult subjects diagnosed with GBM or gliosarcoma that have experienced disease progression after initial treatment were candidates for the trial.
+Interim data were presented in November 2019 and DNAtrix has disclosed plans to initiate a Phase 3 clinical study.